• home

 Location : Kyoto

-Leave Hiroshima today and head to Japan’s most impressive samurai castle at Himeji by shinkansen (approximately 1 hour).
+Leave Hiroshima today and take the train to Japan’s most impressive samurai castle at Himeji.
 The building, which has survived earthquakes and war since the mid-16th century, was restored to its full glory in 2015.
-The moats, baileys, towers and walled alleyways were ingeniously designed to trick attackers – perhaps so intimidatingly that they were never in fact tested.
+The moats, baileys, towers and walled alleyways were ingeniously designed to trick attackers – perhaps so intimidatingly that they were never in fact tested!
 Explore the castle that was once home to over 10,000 samurai families and look out over the castle grounds and the city below from the seventh floor.
-Hop back on the shinkansen for the 1 hour train trip to Kyoto.
-Originally founded as Heian-kyo (literally “tranquillity and peace capital”) by Emperor Kammu in 794, Kyoto had its golden age during the imperial court's heyday from 794 to 1185.
-Kyoto was the capital of Japan for over 1,000 years (the name means “Capital City”) but the emperor and government are now located in Tokyo.
-With over 2,000 temples, shrines and gardens, Kyoto is a great place to get lost in.
-Your leader will take you on an orientation walk on arrival to get your bearings and you may like to spend some further time getting acquainted with Kyoto by wandering through its historical streets lined with traditional machiya houses.
-Stay in a ryokan or simple hotel during our time here.
+Hop back on the shinkansen for the trip to Kyoto.
+Originally founded as Heian-kyo (‘tranquillity and peace capital’) by Emperor Kammu in 794, Kyoto was the capital of Japan for over 1000 years, but the emperor and government are now in Tokyo.
+With over 2000 temples, shrines and gardens, there’s plenty to explore.
+Your leader will take you on an orientation walk to get your bearings, then you might like to wander through the historical streets at your own pace.

 Location : Kyoto